 Because of the public relationship between Joseph Smith and Bennett, multiple authors have concluded that Bennett was privy to Joseph’s plural marriage teachings.6 However, Bennett later denied learning about “marrying for eternity,” monogamously or polygamously, while in Nauvoo.
 In a letter to the Iowa Hawk Eye published December 7, 1843, he claimed that eternal marriage was “an entirely new doctrine” to him.7

-Multiple other evidences support that Joseph Smith never taught Bennett about celestial plural marriage.
-He undoubtedly heard rumors, but only from a distance.
-Andrew F. Smith agreed: “No primary evidence has been presented indicating that Bennett was officially involved in the evolving practice of polygamy at Nauvoo. … No evidence indicates that Bennett’s extramarital relationships were sanctioned by Joseph Smith.”8
+In contrast, Andrew F. Smith noted: “No primary evidence has been presented indicating that Bennett was officially involved in the evolving practice of polygamy at Nauvoo. … No evidence indicates that Bennett’s extramarital relationships were sanctioned by Joseph Smith.”8

 Failure to Reform

 Whatever early repentance Bennett may have initially manifested, his personal behavior throughout most of 1841 and early 1842 shows that he did not follow through.
-In clandestine circles he whispered teachings of “spiritual wifery,” which allowed and man and woman to experience intimate relations without a marriage ceremony, so long as they kept it secret.
+In clandestine circles, he whispered teachings of “spiritual wifery,” which allowed any man and woman to experience sexual relations without a marriage ceremony, so long as they kept it secret.
 Bennett soon had a number of gullible men and women convinced his teachings were acceptable.

 Nearly a year ago I became acquainted with John C. Bennett, after visiting twice and on the third time he proposed unlawful intercourse being about one week after first acquaintance.
 He said he wished his desires granted.
 I told him it was contrary to my feelings he assured me there was others in higher standing than I was who would conduct in that way and there was no harm in it.
 He said there should be no sin upon me if there was any sin[,] it should come upon himself. … John C. Bennett was the first man that seduced me—no man ever made the attempt before him.9